-- In a 12-inch straight-sided oven-safe sauté pan over high heat, cook the chicken for 5 to 7 minutes per side, until nicely browned.
-Remove the pan from the heat; add the remaining 1/2 cup oil, the thyme, and garlic cloves.
+- In an 11-inch straight-sided, oven-safe sauté pan set over high heat, cook the chicken until nicely browned, 5 to 7 minutes per side.
+Remove the pan from the heat and add the remaining 1/2 cup oil, the thyme, and garlic cloves.
 Cover and bake for 1 1/2 hours.

 - Remove the pan from the oven and set aside for 15 minutes with the lid on.
 Serve family-style with plenty of toasted bread to spread the softened, fragrant garlic on.

 Specialty hardware: 11-inch straight-sided, oven-safe sauté pan